RedXtreme99/LoopShooter/README.txt

 Enemies have random chance to drop health items when killed or rewound with the right click Health pickups that heal the player
 Enemy flashes red when hit
+Enemies look at player and move towards them and only shoot when in range

 Troubles: